-It is not always clear when NCSU should issue an entity a subaward to a “subrecipient” or a procurement contract to a “vendor”.
-For assistance in making these determinations, follow the governing regulation OMB Circular A-133, Audits of States, Local Governments and Non-Profit Organizations.
-In order to remain consistent, NCSU has adopted this guidance to determine the status of a subrecipient versus a vendor for all sponsored projects, no matter the funding type (federal, state, or industry funding).
+It is not always clear when NCSU should issue an entity a subaward to a “subrecipient” or a procurement contract to a “contractor”.
+For assistance in making these determinations, follow the governing regulation Uniform Guidance 2CFR 200, Section 200.330 Subrecipient and Contractor determinations.
+In order to remain consistent, NCSU has adopted this guidance to determine the status of a subrecipient versus a contractor for all sponsored projects, no matter the funding type (federal, state, or industry funding).

 A “subrecipient” is an organization that expends funds received from a pass-through entity to carry out a sponsored project.
 A subrecipient does not include an individual that is a beneficiary of such a program.
 Under a subaward, a subrecipient generally has a specific scope of work to conduct in conjunction with the proposed project.

-- determines who is eligible to receive what Federal financial assistance;
+- Determines who is eligible to receive what Federal assistance;

-- has its performance measured against whether the objectives of the program are met;
+- Has its performance measured against whether the objectives of the program were met;

-- has responsibility for adherence to applicable program compliance requirements; and
+- Is responsible for adherence to applicable program compliance requirements specified in the award; and

-- uses the funds to carry out a program of the organization as compared to providing goods or services for a program of the pass-through entity.
+- Uses the funds to carry out a program for a public purpose as compared to providing goods or services for the benefit of the pass-through entity.

 Other indications that an organization should be deemed a subrecipient include when:

 - The organization is contributing to the scholarly/scientific conduct of the project as described in a statement of work for the organization (programmatic involvement);